Saturday, March 15, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 the Asus ZenWiFi BT8 includes identical mesh routers but one is marked as the main unit for easy setup

-The Asus ZenWiFi BT8 includes identical mesh routers, but one is marked with a removable label as the main unit for easy setup.
+The Asus ZenWiFi BT8 includes identical mesh routers, but one is marked with a removable label as the main unit for easy setup—you can use any of them as the primary router, and the rest will work as satellites.
 The new Wi-Fi 7 system is first available in a 3-pack.

 Asus ZenWiFi BT8: A stripped-down version of the BT10